Godzuche/blog/_posts/2024-07-26-creating-site-using-jekyll-on-github-pages.md

 GitHub Pages supports various themes.
 You can change the theme by updating the `_config.yml` file and specifying a different theme.
 In this post, we used the `minima` theme.
 For a list of supported themes, see ["Supported themes"](https://pages.github.com/themes/) on the GitHub Pages site.

 **Custom Domain:**
 You can use a custom domain for your GitHub Pages site.
-Follow the instructions here to set it up.
+For more information on custom domains, check out "[Custom Domain for Github Pages](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site)".

 ### Conclusion